 Merlin

 M∞: "And now we come to me.
 I would prefer to remain in the shadows, guiding your attention toward worthier subjects.
-But you came to this tale, and I am woven through every strand of it, so I shall speak plainly."
+But you came to this tale, and I am woven through every strand of it, so I shall speak plainly and truly."

 The Enchanter Merlin by Howard Pyle, 1903